 Before you begin with the improvements, reexamine your website goals.
 Not having goals leads to spontaneous web design and marketing approach and as a result, almost no improvement at all.

-You have to think about what are you really trying to accomplish with your website.
-What are the goals and can the current design of your website help you accomplish them?
+You have to think about what you are trying to accomplish with your website.
+What are the goals and how the current design of your website will help you achieve them?